As an Amazon Associate we earn from qualifying purchases.

 How Do I Keep My Breast Implants Perky?

-The best way to maintain the perkiness of your breast implants is to wear properly fitted bras.
+The best way to maintain the perkiness of breast implants is to wear properly fitted bras.
 Support bras can preserve the shape of your implants while helping correct posture.
-Aside from that, you need to maintain a healthy lifestyle and take good care of your skin.
+You must also maintain a healthy lifestyle and take good care of your skin.

 How Long Should You Wear a Support Bra for Implants?